Find Affordable College Courses

 New Haven, CT

-Yale University did quite well in this year’s ranking of the most popular places for liberal arts / sciences and humanities students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the midsize city of New Haven, Yale is a private not-for-profit college with a fairly large student population.
+Yale University came in at #7 in this year’s edition of the Most Popular Liberal Arts & Humanities Bachelor’s Degree Schools in Connecticut ranking.
+Located in the city of New Haven, Yale is a private not-for-profit college with a fairly large student population.

 Women make up 72% of the liberal arts / sciences and humanities majors at the school.